 A colleague of mine and I were recently having “shop talk” over the weekend, discussing various marketing campaigns that we’ve developed over the past few years.
 The conversation eventually turned to the concept of branding.
-We compared products that have a brand, those that don’t, attributes of a brand, etc. As the dialogue became more and more abstract, my colleague finally said, “I mean, how are you supposed to explain to clients what makes a brand, when I have trouble explaining to myself?”
+We compared products that have a well-defined brand, those that don’t, attributes of a brand, etc. As the dialogue became more and more abstract, my colleague finally said, “I mean, how are you supposed to explain to clients what makes a brand, when I have trouble explaining to myself?”

 An excellent observation.
-A Google search I just ran for “building a brand” just returned 469 million entries.
-Everything from ad agencies to consultancies to “how-to” articles and academic narratives are pulled as a result of the query.
-Ad agencies and marketing firms have their “proprietary processes” for brand development (usually somehow involving a circle, wheel, or pyramid).
+A Google search I just ran for “building a brand” returned 469 million entries –web pages from ad agencies and consultancies, “how-to” articles, academic studies and more.
+Typically, ad agencies and marketing firms have their “proprietary processes” for brand development (usually somehow involving a circle, wheel or pyramid).
 Academics and psychologists discuss the effects brands have on consumer behavior and how brand attributes may influence our neuron firings.
-What’s missing from the discussion is a clear definition of what we mean every time we say the word “brand.”
+But what’s missing from the discussion is a clear definition of what we mean every time we say the word “brand.”

 “Name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers.” – From the American Marketing Association

-This explanation is relatively simple, but doesn’t capture the modern concept of a brand.
-Most brands are competitive.
-A few, specifically cause-oriented ones, are not (at least directly).
-Contemporary branding goes beyond being an “identifier” of different product offerings.
-Contemporary branding operates in the realm of emotion, memory trigger, and experiential association.
+The AMA’s explanation is relatively simple, but it doesn’t capture the modern concept of a brand.
+While most brands are competitive, a few, specifically cause-oriented ones, are not (at least not directly).
+Contemporary branding goes beyond being an “identifier” for different product offerings.
+Contemporary branding operates in the realm of emotion, memory, and experiential associations.
 Practically every company or product has a unique logo, but how many really have a brand?